Performance Review Process

 Identify your best setup by analyzing common factors among all winning trades from the week.
 List your top 3 repeated mistakes with specific examples and costs from actual trades.
 Set 3 specific process goals for next week based on the patterns you identified.

-Monthly reviews compound in value over time as you accumulate more data and refine your understanding of your edge.
-After 6 months of consistent weekly and monthly reviews, your trading edge will be unrecognizable compared to where you started.
-The systematic review process transforms you from a discretionary trader taking random signals into a data-driven trader making decisions based on proven statistical patterns from your own performance history.
+Monthly reviews compound in value as you accumulate more data and refine your understanding of your edge.
+After 6 months of consistent weekly and monthly reviews, your trading edge will look different from where you started.
+The systematic review process moves you from a discretionary trader taking random signals to a data-driven trader making decisions based on proven statistical patterns from your own performance history.

 Was this article helpful?